Illustration of a sytem usability scale.

 Calculating the SUS Score

-To calculate the SUS score, you need to follow these steps:
+To calculate the SUS score, you’ll need to follow these steps:

 1. Data Collection

-Start by gathering responses from a group of users who have interacted with your system.
-You can do this through a SUS survey, interviews, or online questionnaires.
-Ensure you have at least 50-60 responses to get a reliable result.
+To start, get in the responses from a group of users who’ve interacted with your system—and you can do this through an SUS survey, interviews, or online questionnaires—but make sure you’ve got at least 50-60 responses (to get a reliable result).

 2. Questionnaire

-The SUS questionnaire consists of ten statements.
-Each statement is rated on a 5-point Likert scale, ranging from "Strongly Disagree" to "Strongly Agree."
-Users should evaluate their level of agreement with each statement based on their experience with the system.
-Here are the statements:
+The SUS questionnaire itself comprises ten statements, each one rated on a 5-point Likert scale, ranging from "Strongly Disagree" to "Strongly Agree."
+It’s vital that users evaluate their level of agreement with each statement as it stands in accordance with their experience with the system, and here are the statements:

 3. Score Conversion

-To calculate the SUS score for each respondent, follow this formula for odd-numbered statements: subtract 1 from the user's response, and for even-numbered statements, subtract the response from 5.
+To calculate the SUS score for each respondent: (for odd-numbered statements) subtract 1 from the user's response; (for even-numbered statements) subtract the response from 5.

 4. Summation

-Add up the scores for all ten statements to obtain the individual SUS score for each user.
-The score will fall within the range of 0 to 100.
+Add up the scores for all ten statements to get the individual SUS score for each user (it’ll fall within the range of 0 to 100).

 Statement 1: 4 - 1 = 3